cetceeve/Simple-End-to-End-GitOps-with-Werf/Simple-End-to-End-GitOps-with-Werf/finish.md

 Thank you for completing the tutorial.

 # Sources
-Check out our resources here:
+Check out some more resources here:

 [WeaveWorks introduction to GitOps](https://www.weave.works/technologies/gitops/)